-In this case, a man went to his doctor of 30 years complaining of headaches, vision problems and loss of balance.
-His doctor wrote down the letters “TIA” in the man’s medical records, which Plaintiffs’ attorney contended meant that he had properly diagnosed the man with a transient ischemic attack, which can portend a stroke.
-Plaintiffs’ attorney argued that the doctor should have known that Plaintiff was a prime candidate for stroke and treated him with greater urgency.
+Here, a man went to his doctor of 30 years complaining of headaches, vision problems, and balance loss.
+His doctor wrote the letters “TIA” in the man’s medical records, which the Plaintiffs’ attorney contended meant that he had properly diagnosed the man with a transient ischemic attack, which can portend a stroke.
+The plaintiffs’ attorney argued that the doctor should have known that Plaintiff was a prime candidate for stroke and treated him with greater urgency.
 Instead, the doctor ordered a CT scan on September 5.
 The next day, the Plaintiff had a massive vestibular stroke.
 Today, Plaintiff has lost much of his ability to speak and to walk.
 (Last week, I wrote a blog post about these types of cases.)

-Plaintiffs’ malpractice lawyers retained an expert neurologist who contended that there were departures from the standard of care, including the failure to institute urgent evaluation for TIA and the failure to begin treatment for TIA which resulted in the stroke that this man suffered.
-The expert also believed that if the doctor had met the standard fo care, it would have prevented this man’s stroke.
+The plaintiffs’ malpractice lawyers’ expert neurologist contended that there were departures from the standard of care, including failing to institute urgent evaluation for TIA and failing to begin treatment for TIA which resulted in the stroke that this man suffered.
+The expert also believed that if the doctor had met the standard of care, it would have prevented this man’s stroke.

-For his part, the doctor denied he did anything wrong.
-The doctor claimed he properly evaluated the patient’s condition and ordered a CT scan, which was an appropriate diagnostic study to assess his condition.
-He argued that CT scan did not reveal any ischemic changes consistent with a cerebrovascular accident and the signs and symptoms of the man’s basilar artery stroke did not appear until later.
+The doctor denied he did anything wrong.
+The doctor claimed he properly tested the patient’s condition and ordered a CT scan, which was an appropriate diagnostic study to assess his condition.
+He argued that the CT scan did not reveal any ischemic changes consistent with a cerebrovascular accident and the signs and symptoms of the man’s basilar artery stroke did not appear until later.

 Failure to Treat TIA

 A TIA is a transient ischemic attack.
 A TIA is often called a “mini-stroke.”
 It means there is a blockage of a vessel.
-The primary difference between a stroke and a TIA is simply that a TIA is temporary and does not usually result in long-term damage.
+The primary difference between a stroke and a TIA is that a TIA is temporary and rarely results in long-term damage.

 - What factors make a viable stoke misdiagnosis malpractice claim?